 - A wet scallop has been soaked in a preservative phosphate solution.
 This makes the scallop absorb more water, and when you cook them, they kind of shrivel a bit and don’t brown as well because of that extra liquid.
 The phosphate solution also gives the scallop an off flavor, and they’re usually not as fresh.

 - A dry scallop has not been treated with any chemicals additives or solutions.
 Compared to the wet scallops, they are darker (more of a beige color, whereas the wet scallops are whiter), and they have a more pure flavor.

-Next, sprinkle the scallops with sea salt:
+Next, sprinkle the scallops with sea salt and black pepper: